 2) Trust Fails To Meet Signature Requirements

 Each state has specific requirements for how a trust must be signed to be valid.
-For example, a trust that is not written entirely by hand must be signed in front of two witnesses who meet specific requirements.
+For example, a trust that is not entirely handwritten must be signed in front of two witnesses who meet specific requirements.
 Most trusts are written with an estate planner’s assistance, so this is usually not a problem, but it pays to be sure all signature requirements are met.

 3) The Person Making the Trust Was Unduly Influenced

 Sadly, it’s not unheard of for some people to suffer physically and mentally as they approach the end of life.
-Others may be the sort who are particularly susceptible to outside pressure.
+Others may be particularly susceptible to outside pressure.
 Occasionally, they can be subject to undue influence over decisions, including estate planning.

 Undue influence can mean more than nagging or verbal threats.
-It must be extreme enough that it causes the person planning their estate to change their plans to favor the undue influencer.
+It must be extreme enough to cause the person planning their estate to change their plans to favor the undue influencer.

 4) The Trust Was Procured By Fraud

-Similarly, a trust that is signed by someone who thinks they are signing a different document—or a document containing various provisions than the one intended—is considered to have been procured by fraud.
+Similarly, a trust signed by someone who believes they are signing a different document—or a document containing provisions different from those intended—is considered procured by fraud.

-If a trust is successfully contested and declared invalid, the court throws out and nullifies the trust in question.
-This puts survivors into a situation where the trust reverts to a previous version or a case in which no trust was established.
-For many survivors, this could be bad for the intended beneficiaries of the contested trust and result in an outcome entirely different from what the deceased had intended.
+If a trust is successfully contested and declared invalid, the court nullifies the trust.
+This puts survivors in a situation where trust reverts to a previous state, or to a situation in which no trust was established.
+For many survivors, this could be harmful to the intended beneficiaries of the contested trust and result in an outcome entirely different from what the deceased intended.

 It’s not unreasonable to assume that any trust established by the recently deceased was signed in an attorney’s office and is valid.